Menu

 Traditional Thanksgiving Brunch

-Please join us on November 5th for our traditional Thanksgiving brunch.
+Program: Please join us on November 5th for our traditional Thanksgiving brunch.
 The program will be a presentation by Memorial Assistance Ministries CEO Sonja Gee.
-The organization has opened a new thrift shop at 1015 E 11th St.
+The organization has opened a new thrift shop in our neighborhood at 1015 E. 11th St.

-As a part of our community outreach, please bring a small item to donate for them to sell in anticipation of Christmas shopping!
+Community Outreach: Members are invited to bring a small item to donate for the MAM thrift shop to sell in anticipation of Christmas shopping!
 Suggestions such as earrings, a scarf, a necklace, or anything dainty that you think a lovely lady such as yourself would love!

-*Roast turkey will be provided as the main.
-Please bring your favorite side or dessert to complement.
+Holiday Potluck Luncheon: Roast turkey will be provided as the main course.
+Please bring your favorite side or dessert to complement the meal.

-If you have questions concerning registration, please contact Laura Furlong at furlongfamily@mac.com
+Should you have any questions regarding registration, kindly contact Susan Maybaum at susan.maybaum@gmail.com

 • Wednesday, November 12, 2025